microg/UnifiedNlp/README.md

 Backend-development
 -------------------
-Take a look at the API documentation in `/api/README.md`.
-You might also be interested in the sample backends in `/sample/`
+The API is available [here](https://github.com/microg/android_external_UnifiedNlpApi).
+Documentation may be found in the README provided with the API.

+You might also take a look into existing backends, to see how they work out.

 Building
 --------